jploskonka/jploskonka.github.io/content/post/acceptance-testing-with-codecept-js.md

 ## And...
 That's it!
 That was fun!
 Most of functionalities are covered and code looks pretty good.
-I've encountered some issues (like freezing `executeScript` method) and I'm not huge fan of how page objects are implemented—I like the idea of starting interactions with page with `I` object, because it's just good to read, but page objects somehow breaks this nice flow for me. `I` am adding todos to page, `I` am editing those.
+I'm not huge fan of how page objects are implemented though—I like the idea of starting interactions with page with `I` object, because it's just good to read, but page objects somehow breaks this nice flow for me. `I` am adding todos to page, `I` am editing those.
 On the other hand keeping all methods on `I` object would be perfect example of using [God Object](https://en.wikipedia.org/wiki/God_object) so I'm not totally sure what's the best direction here.

 There're still some features of Codecept that I didn't covered like [Page Fragments](http://codecept.io/pageobjects/#page-fragments), [Step